Connecting Perl on UNIX or Linux to Microsoft SQL Server

 4. SQL Server ODBC driver

-We used our UNIX/Linux ODBC driver for SQL Server 7.0, 2000, 2005, 2008 and Express to connect Perl to a remote SQL Server database:
+We used our SQL Server ODBC driver to connect Perl to a remote SQL Server database:

 1. Download the SQL Server ODBC driver for your Perl client platform.
-(Registration required.)

-If the SQL Server ODBC driver is not currently available for your platform, check the list of ODBC-ODBC Bridge Client platforms.
+If the SQL Server ODBC driver is not currently available for your platform, check the list of ODBC-ODBC Bridge client platforms.
 The ODBC-ODBC Bridge is an alternative SQL Server solution from Easysoft, which you can download from this site.

 2. Install and license the SQL Server ODBC driver on the machine where Perl is installed.